 Note: these AMIs are in the us-east-1 availability zone.

 Create your own user

 On each system, create your own user account.
 The user account should be identical in all regards to your user account on linux-lab.cs.stevens.edu.
 That is, it should have the same username, UID, primary group, supplementary groups, login shell, etc. (If you do not have an account on linux-lab, set up an account that's identical to the one on the macOS/Linux/... system that you use.)

 Write a short document outlining how you performed this task, and send it via email to firstname.lastname@example.org with a subject of "[CS615] in-class exercise".
 Answer the following questions:

 What tools did you use to identify this information?

-How do the tools to create the accounts on each instance differ?
+Do the tools to create the accounts on each instance differ?
+How?